moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 # Dataset Preparation

-Data collection : Downloaded from DuckDuckGo using each category name
+**Data collection :** Downloaded from DuckDuckGo using each category name. <br/>
-DataLoader: Used fastai DataBlock API to set up the DataLoader.
+**DataLoader:** Used fastai DataBlock API to set up the DataLoader. <br/>
-Data Augmentation: fastai provides default data augmentation which operates in GPU.
+**Data Augmentation:** fastai provides default data augmentation which operates in GPU.
 Details can be found in

 # Training and Data Cleaning

-Training: Fine-tuned a resnet34 model for 2 epochs (5 times) and got upto ~95% accuracy.
+**Training:** Fine-tuned a resnet34 model for 2 epochs (5 times) and got upto ~95% accuracy.

-Data Cleaning: This part took the highest time.
+**Data Cleaning:** This part took the highest time.
 Since the data was collected using a search engine(DuckDuckgo), the images became noisy.
 Also, there were several redundant images.(e.g. I tried to download image the instrument santoor but it appears that santoor is also a beauty product company.
 So those types of images were also been downloaded) .
 I cleaned and updated data using fastai ImageClassifierCleaner, also some of them were manually added and deleted .
 I cleaned the data each time after training or finetuning, except for the last time which was the final iteration of the model.

 # Model Deployment